Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: Introduction

+The proposed algorithm converts the SIP problem into a tractable formulation that resembles a well-studied DN-OPF problem.
+The main idea of the proposed work is illustrated in Fig.~\ref{fig:idea}, and we summarize the main technical tasks as follows: \begin{itemize} \item[(1)] We first derive a stability set in the voltage space such that any operating point therein is guaranteed to be stable. \item[(2)] We then develop conditions that guarantee the existence of a power flow solution in a feasibility set for any loading condition.
+We characterize the boundaries of the feasibility set defined by these conditions. \item[(3)] Finally, we formulate and solve a tractable problem reminiscent of a \mbox{DN-OPF} problem to ensure that the entirety of the set of operating points lies in the intersection of the stability set and the operational constraints. \end{itemize}

+The contributions of the paper are summarized as follows: \begin{itemize} \item We develop a novel algorithm to reformulate and solve a class of otherwise intractable DN-OPF problems using a synthesis of new DC network stability analysis and power flow feasibility results. \item We provide a new condition regarding the solvability of DC network power flow equations and new methods to computing a stability set.
+The solvability condition establishes an explicit bound on power flow solution (bus voltages) as a function of load powers. \item We provide insights into DC network operations.
+For example, we provide a rigorous argument for monotonicity in power flow solutions such that the reduction of load power at any bus leads to strictly higher load bus voltages for all load buses. \end{itemize}

-The rest of the paper is organized as follows: Section~\ref{sec:prob} first introduces notation and the steady-state and dynamic models of a DC network and then formulates the problem considered in this paper.
-Section~\ref{sec:technical} discusses the development of the proposed algorithm.
-Section~\ref{sec:simu} demonstrates the efficacy of the proposed work using case study simulations.
-Section~\ref{sec:sum} concludes the paper and discusses future research directions.
+The rest of the paper is organized as follows: First, Section~\ref{sec:prob} introduces the system model and the main problem considered in this paper.
+Next, Section~\ref{sec:technical} shows the main results of the paper, i.e., a solution algorithm for a robust \mbox{DN-OPF} problem with feasibility and stability guarantees.
+Section~\ref{sec:simu} then demonstrates the efficacy of the proposed work using simulation case studies.
+Finally, Section~\ref{sec:sum} concludes the paper and discusses future research directions.